|State of Nebraska

-The State of Nebraska (State), Department of Environment and Energy (NDEE), is issuing this Request for Proposal (RFP) Number DEE 20-02-05 for the purpose of selecting two (2) or more qualified contractor(s) to provide environmental engineering services including site assessments, groundwater monitoring evaluations, records review and report and plan preparation, remediation treatment system design, construction, operation and maintenance, solid waste management studies and design, technical document reviews, and program development activities.
-A more detailed description can be found in Section V. The resulting contract may not be an exclusive contract as the State reserves the right to contract for the same or similar services from other sources now or in the future.
+The State of Nebraska (State), Department of Environment and Energy (NDEE), is issuing this Request for Proposal (RFP) Number DEE-PRR-SPARC-2021 for the purpose of selecting three or more qualified Contractors to provide environmental remediation services relating to releases of petroleum from underground and above storage tanks.
+A more detailed description can be found Section 1, Project Description and Scope of Work.
+The resulting contract may not be an exclusive contract as the State reserves the right to contract for the same or similar services from other sources now or in the future.

 The term of the contract will be five (5) years commencing upon execution of the contract by the State and the Contractor (Parties).
-The Contract includes the option to renew for two (2) additional one (1) year periods upon mutual agreement of the Parties.
+The Contract includes the option to renew for five (5) additional one (1) year periods upon mutual agreement of the Parties.
 The State reserves the right to extend the period of this contract beyond the termination date when mutually agreeable to the Parties.

-ALL INFORMATION PERTINENT TO THIS REQUEST FOR PROPOSAL CAN BE FOUND ON THE INTERNET AT: http://dee.ne.gov and/or http://das.nebraska.gov/materiel/purchasing.html.
+ALL INFORMATION PERTINENT TO THIS REQUEST FOR PROPOSAL CAN BE FOUND ON THE INTERNET AT: http://das.nebraska.gov/materiel/purchasing.html. or http://dee.ne.gov

-MPORTANT NOTICE: Pursuant to Neb.
+IMPORTANT NOTICE: Pursuant to Neb.
 Rev. Stat. § 84-602.04, State contracts in effect as of January 1, 2014, and contracts entered into thereafter, must be posted to a public website.
-The resulting contract, the solicitation, and the successful contractor’s proposal or response will be posted to a public website managed by DAS, which can be found at http://dee.ne.gov and/or http://statecontracts.nebraska.gov.
+The resulting contract, the solicitation, and the successful contractor’s proposal or response will be posted to a public website managed by DAS, which can be found at http://statecontracts.nebraska.gov.

-n addition and in furtherance of the State’s public records Statute (Neb.
-Rev. Stat. § 84-712 et seq.), all proposals or responses received regarding this solicitation will be posted to the State Purchasing Bureau public website.
+In addition and in furtherance of the State’s public records Statute (Neb.
+Rev. Stat. § 84-712 et seq.), all proposals or responses received regarding this solicitation will be posted to the NDEE public website.

 These postings will include the entire proposal or response.
 Contractor must request that proprietary information be excluded from the posting.
 The contractor must identify the proprietary information, mark the proprietary information according to state law, and submit the proprietary information in a separate container or envelope marked conspicuously using an indelible method with the words "PROPRIETARY INFORMATION".
 The contractor must submit a detailed written document showing that the release of the proprietary information would give a business advantage to named business competitor(s) and explain how the named business competitor(s) will gain an actual business advantage by disclosure of information.
 The mere assertion that information is proprietary or that a speculative business advantage might be gained is not sufficient.
 (See Attorney General Opinion No. 92068, April 27, 1992) THE SUPPLIER MAY NOT ASSERT THAT THE ENTIRE PROPOSAL IS PROPRIETARY.
-COST PROPOSALS WILL NOT BE CONSIDERED PROPRIETARY AND ARE A PUBLIC RECORD IN THE STATE OF NEBRASKA.
 The State will then determine, in its discretion, if the interests served by nondisclosure outweighs any public purpose served by disclosure.
 (See Neb.
 Rev. Stat. § 84-712.05(3)) The Contractor will be notified of the agency's decision.
 Absent a State determination that information is proprietary, the State will consider all information a public record subject to release regardless of any assertion that the information is proprietary.